sylvaing/shelly-pool-pump/README.md

 # shelly-pool-pump
-automatic schedule of you pool pump with temperature and freeze mode
+automatic schedule of your pool pump with temperature and freeze mode

 base on shelly script of ggilles: https://www.shelly-support.eu/forum/index.php?thread/14810-script-randomly-killed-on-shelly-plus-1pm/